 If you love pigmented eyeshadows, shimmery bronzers and luxurious feeling skin and bodycare products, all I can say is that I recommend giving one or two products from the new Katie Price beauty range a go.
-I was shocked to even find out Katie Price herself had brought out a range and when I had the opportunity to try some out, I’ll admit I was a little hesitant.
-In past experience, makeup products designed by celebrities haven’t gone well for me – it simply appeared that they had lots of money to throw at a beauty range, but very little knowledge and no highly-skilled team behind them to bring out something that actually works.
+I was shocked to even find out Katie Price herself had brought out a cosmetics range and when I had the opportunity to try some out, I’ll admit I was a little hesitant.
+In past experience, makeup products designed by celebrities haven’t gone well for me – it simply appeared that they had lots of money to throw at a products or collection, but very little knowledge and no highly-skilled team behind them to bring out something that actually works.
 But, I’m proven somewhat wrong with the new Katie Price beauty range.
 Let me talk you through what’s on offer:

 Katie Price Beauty Baked Bronzer in Golden Bronze, RRP. £6*